 Start your visit with the orientation film.

 Check the daily schedule for tour times to plan your day.

 If you plan to spend time inside the galleries, rent a GettyGuide audio tour.
 It's like having your own personal entourage of art experts along to explain things.

 The complex is large enough that it can be difficult to find others, even if you use cell phones to communicate.
 Pick up a map when you arrive.
 If your group splits up, pick a meeting place.
 The entry plaza near the tram stop is a good spot.

-Dining options include a full service dining room (reservations suggested), cafeteria-style dining room and an outdoor cafe serving coffee and snacks.
+Dining options include a full-service dining room (reservations suggested), a cafeteria-style dining room, and an outdoor cafe serving coffee and snacks.
 There's also a picnic area at the lower tram station.

 Leave big stuff somewhere else.
 If it's larger than 11 x 17 x 8 inches, you'll have to check it at the entry pavilion.

 When the Getty Museum is open late on a clear day, the sunsets are beautiful.
 Free evening concerts, performances, and lectures are also available.